chlebik/ModernOperatingSystems_AndrewTanenbaum/Chapter_05/README.md

 window**.
 Back in a day, when mainframes were ruling the world, simple **terminals** were just presenting 25x80 characters and that was all.
-The whole control logic was handled by **escape characters**, that were different for every type of terminal there were. *Berkeley UNIX* introduced something called **termcap**, that mapped some generic **escape characters** to the specific terminal that was in used.
+The whole control logic was handled by **escape characters**, that were different for every type of terminal there were. *Berkeley UNIX* introduced something called **termcap**, that mapped some generic **escape characters** to the specific terminal that was in use.
 However, that wasn't the perfect solution, so *ANSI standard* for these characters was introduced.

 That is although a distant history.
 Since the *80s* a **X Window System** is used in the *UNIX-family*.
 It contains